 Mexican Street Corn Salad

-I love corn, like really looovvvvve it.
 Corn is hands-down my favourite summer vegetable, so much so that I could probably eat 3 or 4 ears in one sitting.
 Loaded with butter and sea salt, it’s just so good!
 Although eating it right off the cob will always be my favourite way, it’s not for everyone and there are so many other ways to use this summer ingredient.
-Often considered a vegetable, corn is in fact a gluten-free grain, so it is an ideal source of complex carbohydrate that can provide energy for the day.
+Often considered a vegetable, corn is, in fact, a gluten-free grain, so it is an ideal source of complex carbohydrate that can provide energy for the day.

 Mexican Street Corn Salad

-This recipe calls for fresh corn on the cob however, you could also use frozen corn kernels and cook them in a pan with butter to create a grilled effect.
-Additionally, if you can’t find traditional Mexican Cojita cheese, you can substitute it for a crumbly feta or Parmesan cheese.
+This Mexican street corn salad recipe calls for fresh corn on the cob, however, you could also use frozen corn kernels and cook them in a pan with butter to create a grilled effect.

 - Prep Time: 10 minutes